MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history.md

 ![Volume for performance history storage](media/performance-history/perf-history-volume.png)

-The volume is backed by Storage Spaces and uses either two-way or three-way mirror resiliency, depending on the number of nodes in the cluster.
+The volume is backed by Storage Spaces and uses either simple, two-way mirror, or three-way mirror resiliency, depending on the number of nodes in the cluster.
 It is repaired after drive or server failures just like any other volume in Storage Spaces Direct.

-It uses ReFS but is not Cluster Shared Volume (CSV), so it only appears on the Cluster Group owner node.
+The volume uses ReFS but is not Cluster Shared Volume (CSV), so it only appears on the Cluster Group owner node.
 Besides being automatically created, there is nothing special about this volume: you can see it, browse it, resize it, or delete it (not recommended).
 If something goes wrong, see [Troubleshooting](#troubleshooting).

 ### Object discovery and data collection